Fedecat-UK

 All British shooters who attend the CM FEDECAT INTERNATIONAL CHAMPIONSHIPS are classed as representing GBR when they register for the competition.
 GBR is the generic recognition code for shooters from Great Britain.
 Therefore all of our shooters are considered a part of our GBR squad.

-We are an inclusive Federation free of elitist attitudes and therefore all those representing GBR are free to walk behind the British Flag in any opening ceremony, should they choose to do so and providing they observe the dress code.
+We are an inclusive Federation free of elitist attitudes and therefore all those representing GBR are free to walk behind the British Flag if there is any opening ceremony, should they choose to do so and providing they observe the dress code.

-Fedecat-UK GBR Team Members are the only people able to wear the Team Wire Blazer Badge and Embroidered Skeet Vest Badge.
-These honours are only ever awarded to shooters who after finishing the selection shoot in the top 3 places, go on to represent GBR in the Team of Nations held at each ECH and WCH.
+HOWEVER - Selected Fedecat-UK GBR Team Members are the only people able to wear the GBR Team Wire Blazer Badge and the GBR Embroidered Skeet Vest Badge.
+These honours are only ever awarded to shooters who qualify through the selection process, and go on to represent GBR in the Team of Nations event, or the Mixed Team event held at each ECH and WCH.

 Fedecat-UK has been set up in a very simple way, for like minded shooters who love the 'sport' of shooting competitions.
 They are serious about their sport.
 They always want to learn and improve.
 They want to have fun and enjoy their sport but at the same time they want to compete against the very best that the World can offer.
 They have respect for the Country that they represent.